-Specifies the first initiation of the monitor display from the installed PCI Express graphics card or the onboard graphics.
+Specifies the first initiation of the monitor display from the installed PCI graphics card, PCI Express graphics card, or the onboard graphics.

-➤ Onboard Sets the onboard graphics as the first display.

-▶ PCIE x16 Sets the PCI Express graphics card on the PCIEX16 slot as the first display.
+▶ PCI Sets the PCI graphics card as the first display.
 (Default)

+▶ Onboard Sets the onboard graphics as the first display.

-▶ PCIE x4 Sets the PCI Express graphics card on the PCIEX4 slot as the first display.
+PCIE x16 Sets the PCI Express graphics card on the PCIEX16 slot as the first display.
+PCIE x8 Sets the PCI Express graphics card on the PCIEX8 slot as the first display.

-Onboard VGA
+→ Onboard VGA